-Starting your own law firm straight out of law school is not a walk in the park.
+Starting your own online law firm straight out of law school is not a walk in the park.
 If it was, then every lawyer would be doing it.
 Looking beyond the horizon that the crowd follows needs a strong gut to even imagine it in the first place.
 Your intentions are wise, but your intentions need to be coupled with action.
 If you are in law school, here is what you should be doing while you’re in school if you are thinking of starting your own law firm.

 I graduated from Southwestern Law School in 2014.
 The only legal experience I had under my belt was working for a small law firm specializing in personal injury and employment law.